The stochastic sandpile model on complete graphs: Preliminaries

 That $c \in \Stable{G}$ is SR if, and only if, Condition~(i) holds follows as in the DR case from being able to put any grain additions first in a sequence of grain additions and topplings.
 The equivalence with Condition~(ii), was stated in equivalent, though slightly different, form in~\cite[Theorem 3.4]{CMS}.
-The equivalence of Conditions~(ii) and (iii) is more-or-less part of graph theory ``folklore'', and a brief proof can be found in the author's PhD Thesis~\cite[Lemma 5.4.4]{SelPhD}.
+The equivalence of Conditions~(ii) and (iii) is more-or-less part of graph theory ``folklore''.
+We give a brief proof here for completeness.